 Planning your retirement and investing in cryptocurrency in Brazil

-In reality, despite greater security, regulation and transparency, the risks of high price volatility remain and traditional long-term investment organisations may steer clear.
+In reality, despite greater security, regulation, and transparency, the risks of high price volatility remain, and traditional long-term investment organizations may steer clear.
 It is likely that any investment plan would probably carry higher fees due to the higher risks involved.

-Brazil’s financial services’ outlook on bitcoin and crypto economy
+Brazil’s outlook on Bitcoin and the crypto economy

 A huge cryptocurrency Bill has been passed in Brazil which stopped short of declaring bitcoin as legal tender.
 Bitcoin and other cryptocurrencies are not banned and are already widely accepted by Brazilians, but being unregulated comes with risks.
 Transactions of crypto are regulated by government departments such as the Central Bank and the Securities and Exchange Commission of Brazil (CVM).
 A leading Brazilian investment bank, BTG Pactual has become the first large financial institution in Brazil to enable customers to make direct investments in Bitcoin.
 It is the first large financial institution in Brazil to offer direct Bitcoin exposure and looks set to open the floodgates.

 Brazil looked to be following the lead of El Salvador by making bitcoin legal tender but pulled out of this decision at the eleventh hour.
-Despite the upbeat prognosis on crypto and DeFi (decentralized finance), the Central Bank of Brazil is more focused on developing its own CBDC, the digital Real.
-Decentralised finance, as in most countries, looks to be something far down the road.
-Many institutions popularly view DeFi as a virtual system sitting somewhat outside the mainstream of banks and exchanges and potentially a threat to the stability of the financial industry.
-In Brazil, as with many countries, whilst blockchain and its advantages can be assessed, full-on DeFi is a step into the unknown.
+Despite the upbeat prognosis on crypto and Defi (decentralized finance), the Central Bank of Brazil is more focused on developing its own CBDC, the digital Real.
+Decentralized finance, as in most countries, looks to be something far down the road.
+Many institutions popularly view Defi as a virtual system sitting somewhat outside the mainstream of banks and exchanges and potentially a threat to the stability of the financial industry.
+In Brazil, as with many countries, whilst blockchain and its advantages can be assessed, full-on Defi is a step into the unknown.